mcnairsa/100-days-of-code/log.md

 2. @ LittleInkSmith on fCC's Discord
 re: [JS] tests mis-behaving and laughing at her
 me: Oh yes!
 They love it when they think they're cleverer than us mere humans.

+### Day 027/100: 24-10-2024
+**Today's Progress**:
+Made some progress with the [Codecademy] C# course on my Traineeship

+**Thoughts:**
+Also sorted something significant in 'life'.
+A word to the wise for the neuro-divergent: 'If you have something to do today, do it NOW!'
+[From the book 'Dirty Laundry:...' by Richard Pink & Roxanne Pink]

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Keep on keeping on

+**Pay Forward:**
+1.  @ GitnlT47 on fCC's Discord
+re: Day One
+me: Well done for taking the first step on the journey.
+Good luck and Happy Coding!

+2. @ Santiago Tomas on fCC's Discord
+re: 8 hours plus
+me: 8 hours plus at the keyboard?
+Impressive!
+Do you have a day-job as well?

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: